Culture of Columbus, Ohio: Performing arts

 The Ohio Theatre is a National Historic Landmark.

-Columbus is the home of many performing arts institutions including the Columbus Symphony Orchestra, Opera Columbus, BalletMet Columbus, the ProMusica Chamber Orchestra, CATCO, Columbus Children's Theatre, Shadowbox Cabaret, and the Columbus Jazz Orchestra.
+Columbus is the home of many performing arts institutions including the Columbus Symphony Orchestra, Opera Columbus, BalletMet Columbus, the ProMusica Chamber Orchestra, The Contemporary Theatre of Ohio, Columbus Children's Theatre, Shadowbox Cabaret, and the Columbus Jazz Orchestra.
 Throughout the summer, the Actors' Theatre of Columbus offers free performances of Shakespearean plays in an open-air amphitheater in Schiller Park in historic German Village.

 The Columbus Youth Ballet Academy was founded in the 1980s by ballerina and artistic director Shir Lee Wu, a discovery of Martha Graham.
 Wu is now the artistic director of the Columbus City Ballet School.

 Columbus has several large concert venues, including the Nationwide Arena, Jerome Schottenstein Center, Express Live!, Mershon Auditorium, and the Newport Music Hall.

 In May 2009, the Lincoln Theatre, formerly a center for Black culture in Columbus, reopened after an extensive restoration.
 Not far from the Lincoln Theatre is the King Arts Complex, which hosts a variety of cultural events.
 The city also has several theaters downtown, including the historic Palace Theatre, the Ohio Theatre, and the Southern Theatre.
 Broadway Across America often presents touring Broadway musicals in these larger venues.
 The Vern Riffe Center for Government and the Arts houses the Capitol Theatre and three smaller studio theaters, providing a home for resident performing arts companies.